Undistraction/coons-patch/README.md

 }
 ```

+## A note on naming and the underlying math

+Because a coons-patch is not bounded to x and y coordinates, the parameters `u` and `v` are used in algebraic descriptions to represent to two axes of the patch.
+Similarly `t` is used to for a single axes.
+The naming of the API reflects this so keep closer to the underlying math.
+In all cases, these parameters (`u`, `v` and `t`) are only valid in the range 0–1, where 0 represents the beginning of a surface along that axis, and 1 represents the end.
+In this respect, the values can be thought about as ratios representing a position along a path from start to end.
+So a `u` value of 0 and `v` value of 0 would represnt the top-left corner and a `u` value of 1 and `v` value of 1 would represent the bottom-right corner.

 ## API

 The API can be broken into functions that return points and functions that return curves.

-### Points
+### Functions that return points

-- `getSurfacePoint` Computes a point on a surface defined by bounding curves at
-  parameters u and v.
+- `getSurfacePoint` Computes a point on a surface defined by four bounding curves at parameters u and v.
-- `getSurfaceIntersectionPoints` Generates intersection points on the surface
-  based on the provided bounding curves, columns, and rows.
+- `getSurfaceIntersectionPoints` Returns and array of oints on the surface where the provided rows and columns intersect.

-### Curves
+### Functions that return curves

-- `getSurfaceCurvesU` Generates surface curves along U-axis based on the
-  provided bounding curves, columns, and rows.
+- `getSurfaceCurvesU` Returns a 2D array of surface curves along U-axis based on the provided bounding curves and columns.
-- `getSurfaceCurvesV` Generates surface curves along the V-axis based on the
-  provided bounding curves, columns, and rows.
+- `getSurfaceCurvesV` Returns a 2D array of surface curves along V-axis based on the provided bounding curves and rows.
-- `getSurfaceCurves` Generates surface curves along both the U-axis and V-axis
-  based on the provided bounding curves, columns, and rows.
+- `getSurfaceCurves` Returns a two 2D arrays of surface curves, one for each axis, based on the provided bounding curves, columns and rows.

 When curves are calculated, they are calculated based on the the grid size, with a separate curve returned for each step of the column or row.
-This means that a single curve from top to bottom or left to right is made up of multiple sub-curves, one for each column or row.
+This means that a single curve from top to bottom or left to right is made up of multiple sub-curves, running between column and row intersections.
 This ensures a much greater accuracy and allows new patches to be created for individual cells because each cell is itself surrounded by four bounding curves.

 ## Interpolation functions